gromas/polysat/README.md

 No more questions about P=NP.

-Now all 3-SAT problems can be solved with O(2n⁴) bytes of disk space and O(n¹⁰) of time.
+Now any 3-SAT problem can be solved with O(2n⁴) bytes of disk space and O(n¹⁰) of time.

 YouTube video (Russian language only) https://youtu.be/hp9nAqIaRx4